sourcing-101

 How to protect yourself:

-• Require a pre-production sample pulled from the actual production line
+• Require a pre-production sample pulled from the actual production line.

-• Conduct a During Production Inspection (DPI) at 20–30% completion
+• Run a During Production Inspection (DPI) at 20–30% completion.

-• Never pay 100% before shipment — hold at least 30% until after final inspection
+• Never pay 100% before shipment.
+Hold at least 30% until after final inspection.

 Scam #3: The Shell Factory